 Saving and Scripts

 Players are able to save at any time, whether it be by hitting Quick Save, creating a Manual Save, sleeping in Survival Mode, or simply by opening the Pip-boy inventory menu.
 The script virtual manager is designed to freeze scripts during saving and then resume after the save is complete.
+The data is then dumped from memory once the script process completes.

 Let's say, for example, you're tired of playing with a mod and want to remove it, but it is scripted.
 You've just made a save and have frozen that script.
 It is waiting to resume its processes.
 You cannot simply remove it and continue on the same save without the savegame becoming bugged or strange behavior occurring on the save.
 The script external asset might be deleted, but that script will still exist on any object it was attached to waiting to continue the process for the rest of the whatever was deleted.
 This can result in the object not functioning like it was supposed to, runtime errors contributing to save bloat, and crashes – some that seem random, some that occur almost immediately after returning to the save.